Trying To Be Trendy: Rutabaga Fries

 They were delicious, and had a texture very close to a good fried potato.
 Why does Old Bay go so well with rutabaga?
 I have no clue, but it does.
 Mr. Food It Yourself dipped his in ketchup, I ate mine au natural.
 Mr. Food It Yourself and I enjoyed them as a side dish to a roasted pork loin, along with some pan seared Brussels sprouts.

 I love trying food trends.
-These rutabaga fries are definitely going to appear regular in my DIYet this winter.
+These rutabaga fries are definitely going to appear regularly in my DIYet this winter.
 What trendy foods have you tried lately?
 Did they live up to the hype?
 Give us all the details in the comments section!